TAI’s Potential Impact on the Tax Base

 Summarizing BEPS 2.0

 In practice, a progressive corporate income tax enacted unilaterally would likely encourage the largest corporations to offshore their profits to jurisdictions with lower corporate taxation.
 Today, legal defenses against this form of offshoring are improving, but still quite porous.
-Academic studies estimate that around 40% of global corporate profits are still being shifted offshore⁷.
-It’s estimated that this costs governments between 100 and 240 billion dollars annually⁸.
+Academic studies estimate that around 40% of global corporate profits are still being shifted offshore⁸, which is estimated to cost governments between 100 and 240 billion dollars annually⁹.

 Traditionally, corporate taxes have been tied to the location of a company’s headquarters or physical presence.
 With the advent of digital corporations, this has increasingly become obsolete: a company like Google could capture billions in ad revenue from France, but as long as it didn’t have a significant physical presence, it could pay France zero in corporate taxes.